astromancer/mpl-multitab/README.md

 # Use

 ## Interactive use
-At the start of your `jupyter notebook`, or `ipython` session, run the line magic to set the qt5 backend
+At the start of your `jupyter notebook`, or `ipython` session, run the line magic to set the qt backend
 ```
 %matplotlib qt5
 ```